“When I cast off my clothes, I cast off my cares.”

 AANR-West encourages its member clubs to have a broad social media presence through Facebook, Twitter.
 Meetup, and other popular sites.
 We also encourage other nudist-friendly events and causes like the annual World Naked Bike Ride, and Free the Nipple.
 Our clubs have a good working relationship with law enforcement and local politicians, and many club owners and members are active in their local Chambers of Commerce, Rotary, Kiwanis, or other community service organizations.
 By any measure, our community education programs are a success.

-Today AANR-West comprises eight western U.S. states, the western half of Mexico and the Philippines.
+Today AANR-West comprises eight western U.S. states and the western half of Mexico.

 The American Association for Nude Recreation